Program Director, Truth and Accountability

 Daniela has also worked in the then government department, AusAID, primarily in the Humanitarian and Emergencies Section.
 Before joining AusAID, Daniela spent a year in Mongolia working with a local organisation on a project to prevent people trafficking.

-Daniela has a BA and LLB (Hons I) from the University of Sydney and an LLM in International Humanitarian Law from Geneva Academy of International Humanitarian Law and Human Rights.
+Daniela has a BA and LLB (Hons) from the University of Sydney and an LLM in International Humanitarian Law from Geneva Academy of International Humanitarian Law and Human Rights.
 She has also completed an interview and investigations course with the Institute for International Criminal Investigations and an open source investigations course with the Human Rights Centre at UC Berkeley.
 Daniela is a member of the NSW International Humanitarian Law Advisory Committee for the Australian Red Cross.

 - Tides of violence: mapping the Sri Lankan conflict from 1983 to 2009, PIAC, May 2019 (co-author).